killbrickedd/killbrickedd/README.md

-## names killbricks, nice to meet u, thanks for visiting my strawpage!!
+## names killbricks, nice to meet u, thanks for visiting my github!
+pls sing my ata and strawpage, i would be very grateful! links in da profile
 <!--
 **killbrickedd/killbrickedd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.